 It could be that the parent does not want to interact with its baby when you are nearby, they may see you as a threat.
 I would advise leaving the young gull alone for a few hours, and if you are able to, pop out to check on it regularly.
 The parents should fly down to feed the gull.
 If you are able to and you know which roof the gull belongs to, you can put it back up or place it on a shed to keep it away from predators.
 If after a day and no parent has come to feed the gull, or if the gull is in danger then it may be a good idea to contact the local wildlife centre.

 Q12.
-Can’t go out because of protective and aggressive seagull parent in the garden?
+I can’t go out because of protective and aggressive seagull parent in the garden?

 Once a seagull has built its nest, you can not do anything to remove the eggs/chicks/nest without a license from the council.
 If there is a particularly aggressive gull in your garden, you can contact your council.
 However, the best way would be to prevent them nesting in the first place.
 Proof your property, keep it clear of rubbish and secure your bins to ensure gulls will not see your property as a good feasting ground.
 Gulls will attack you if they are concerned that you will be a threat to their chicks.
 I would advise keeping a safe distance, do not provoke the gulls and bring an umbrella out as a means of preventing them from hurting you.
 Once the chick is grown, they will leave.